udacity/ud405/1.3.01-Demo-DrawingPoints/README.md

 # Drawing Shapes with LibGDX

+Welcome back!
+I hope you're refreshed after importing your first LibGDX project, and I'm sure you're dying to learn how to create those sweet particle effects!
+Before we get to that though, we should start out with some simpler drawing.

+In this level, we're first going to learn a bit about how the computer drawing pipeline works, with a brief detour into color theory and your eyeballs.
+Next we'll learn about ShapeRenderer, the class you'll use for drawing simple shapes.

+Then we'll talk about the main entry point into LibGDX games: the ApplicationListener interface.
+We will implement an ApplicationListener, and then use ShapeRenderer to draw some simple shapes, some modern art, and even some fancy fractals!

+Let's get started!

 ## Computer Screens

 Back in the day, using a computer monitor was dangerous business.
 It meant sitting without flinching while an electron gun fired charged particles at your face at near the speed of light, only to have them slam into a thin layer of glass covered in poison.
 Depending on where and how many electrons were shot at you, they would produce explosions of different colors and brightnesses, which your eyes would see as an adorable paperclip or whatever.
 This system is called a cathode ray tube, and it was the bane of LAN parties everywhere.